 On January 15, 1999, we issued \$150.0 million in aggregate principal amount of 6.750% senior notes due January 20, 2009.
 The 6.750% senior notes are our unsecured obligations and rank on parity with all of the other unsecured and unsubordinated indebtedness of USEC Inc., including the notes offered in the concurrent notes offering.
 The 6.750% senior notes are not subject to any sinking fund requirements.
 We pay interest on the 6.750% senior notes every six months in January and July.
 The 6.750% senior notes may be redeemed at any time at a redemption price equal to the principal amount plus any accrued interest up to the redemption date plus a make-whole premium.
-The indenture governing the 6.750% senior notes for so long as such other indebtedness remains secured.
+The indenture governing the 6.750% senior notes, provides among other things that subject to certain exceptions, we and our subsidiaries will not secure any indebtedness without also securing the 6.750% senior notes for so long as such other indebtedness remains secured.
 Additionally, the indenture governing the 6.750% senior notes provides for certain limitations on sale-leaseback transactions.